process-success/Process-Success-Application/README.md

 PLEASE MAKE SURE TO SWITCH TO DEVELOP/FEATURE BRANCH AS TO NOT ACCIDENTALLY MAKE CHANGES IN MASTER!!

 ###### bench update --pull
 When running the command `bench update --pull`, bench references whatever current branch you are on and will pull down the latest changes from the remote branch.
-This will most likely only be important for updating the production environment conveinently using the bench CLI with a new production version.

 #### Normal Development
 Once the app has been successfully pulled down (including adding the 'origin' remote), you can use bench normally with our new app.
 You may create sites, install the app, etc,.
 To manage changes, make sure you are in your appropriate feature branch.
 You can run normal git commands from the application's directory as usual: